optimizers/homebrew-fenics/notes.md

 ==================

 - MPI appears to only work with `open-mpi` and not `mpich2`

-- the dolfin install may need `--env=std`, which points to a path error with `superenv`
+- the dolfin install needs `--env=std`, which points to a path error with `superenv`

 - steps from fresh:
   ```
   brew tap homebrew/science